epogrebnyak/product-topics/README.md

 ### Course outline

+1. What is a product and product history
+2. Job market - what is product manager (PM) hired for
+3. Simplified product pipeline
+  - scoping
+  - delivery
+  - evaluation
+4. Advanced product pipeline
+5. Product teams in an organisation
+6. Product portfolio and product strategy

 #### 1. What is a product and product history [DONE]

    - in FMCG as consumer brands (1930s)